rbirkby/Ilmer.org/history/church.md

 ![1860 commemoration stone](/images/1860-dedication-stone.jpg#right)
 _1860 commemoration stone on North wall_

-The commemoration stone on the North wall (restored 1983), has an inscription written by Reverends Partridge and Faber (Saunderton), the brother of hymn writer F Faber.
+The commemoration stone on the North wall (replaced 1983), has an inscription written by Reverends Partridge and Faber (Saunderton), the brother of hymn writer F Faber.
 Translated from Latin, it reads:

 > This church among the most ancient by length of years seriously weakened and decayed at his own proper charge restored and furnished William E. Partridge B.A. vicar of the same and patron in the year of Christ 1860.
 > To God alone be the honour and the glory.